Type to search

 A microphone may be the most important audio recording equipment you will need when setting up your home or professional studio, which means it pays to invest in the best one.

-Unlike the standard mic or built-in mics on devices, a studio microphone can superiorly enhance the quality of audio as its features and components are specially built to meet specific and more complex requirements.
+Unlike the standard mic or built-in mics on devices, a studio mic can superiorly enhance the quality of audio as its features and components are specially built to meet specific and more complex requirements.
 This mainly explains why microphones are priced differently from one another regardless of their common main purpose, which is to convert acoustical energy into electrical energy (audio signal).

 The Common Types of Studio Microphones